waqasbhatti/cdips-pipeline/README.md

 # Getting Started

+Some direct usage examples are given in the `examples/` directory.

 ## Directory and database structure

 As Thom Yorke understood, everything must be in its right place for your